 Changes in Public Attitudes and Drinker Tastes Could Harm the Company's Business.
+Regulatory Changes in Response to Public Attitudes Could Adversely Affect the Company's Business.

-The alcoholic beverage industry has become the subject of considerable societal and political attention in recent years due to increasing public concern over alcohol-related social problems, including drunk driving, underage drinking and health consequences from the misuse of alcohol, including alcoholism.
+The alcoholic beverage industry has become the subject of considerable societal and political attention in recent years, due to increasing public concern over alcohol-related social problems, including drunk driving, underage drinking and health consequences from the misuse of alcohol, including alcoholism.
 As an outgrowth of these concerns, the possibility exists that advertising by beer producers could be restricted, that additional cautionary labeling or packaging requirements might be imposed, that further restrictions on the sale of alcohol might be imposed or that there may be renewed efforts to impose increased excise or other taxes on beer sold in the United States.
 The domestic beer industry, other than Better Beers, has experienced a slight decline in shipments over the last ten years.
 The Company believes that this slower growth is due to both declining alcohol consumption per person in the population and increased competition from wine and spirits companies.
 If beer consumption in general were to come into disfavor among domestic drinkers, or if the domestic beer industry were subjected to significant additional governmental regulations, the Company's business could be materially adversely affected.